Error - Could not copy link. Try again

 The exposome refers to the totality of environmental exposures that we are exposed to throughout our lifetime, starting from conception and pregnancy.

-Per- and polyfluoroalkyl substances (PFAS)
+Per- and Polyfluoroalkyl Substances (PFAS)

 PFAS, also known as “forever chemicals”, are a type of chemical compound that are used in a wide array of products.
 They are a type of POP chemical, meaning they stay in our environment for a long time.
 There are health concerns related to PFAS pollution.

-Persistent organic pollutants (POPs)
+Persistent Organic Pollutants (POPs)

 Types of chemicals, often used in agricultural and industrial settings, that linger in the environment for a very long time, resisting natural breakdown.
 They can make their way into food chains.

-Statistical power
+Statistical Power

 The ability of a statistical test or analysis to detect a true effect or relationship between components when it exists.

-Tau tangles
+Tau Proteins

 A common biomarker of Alzheimer’s disease, ‘tau tangles’ or just ‘tangles’ are clusters of a type of protein.
 These proteins are misshapen and end up bundling together in our neurons (cells in the brain).
 It’s not exactly known how they cause issues like Alzheimer’s disease.